aaronhuggins/js-edi/src/dom/README.md

   > Return `undefined` for missing, non-existent, non-primitive values, or an empty `string` for missing data.
 - An unexpected or malformed DOM will throw an `Error` to prevent undesired side-effects.
   > All scenarios during DOM construction not meeting expectations should throw.
+- A single node can be re-serialized simply by accessing the `text` getter on the node.
+  > This means the document root can implicitly provide the entire contents in EDIFACT or EDIX12 format.